-Entering into treatment can be traumatic and for many patients, the first few days of rehab are a rollercoaster.
+Drug detox is the first step in any comprehensive addiction treatment program, whether the drug of choice is alcohol, prescription painkillers, heroin, cocaine or a combination of substances.
+Depending upon the drug of addiction, the type of detox that will be most effective may vary, but the goal for each style of care is the same – physical and mental stabilization.
+Entering into treatment can be traumatic, and for many patients, the first few days of rehab are a rollercoaster.
 When withdrawal symptoms are an issue, it can mean serious physical illness and when there is a co-occurring mental health disorder as well, detox can become even more complicated.
 In some cases, medication may be necessary in order to help the patient stabilize.

-- Alcohol – 46.6 percent
+- Alcohol – 39 percent

-- Opiates (e.g., heroin or opiate painkillers) – 34.8 percent
+- Other opiates (e.g., morphine or opioid painkillers) – 10 percent

 - Cocaine – 11.7 percent